masa-su/Tars/README.md

     * The importance sampling lowerbound
     * The variational R'enyi bound

-Note: Some of the implementations of the above models have not yet been released in this version.
+* Note: Some of the implementations of the above models have not yet been released in this version.
+If you want to use such models, please use the old version (v0.0.2).
+* For a more detailed explanation of this library, please refer to [this page](http://qiita.com/mms/private/c548ac3268e5a325b129) (written in Japanese).

 ## Installation
 ```